Title and statement of responsibility area

 Finding aids

-SAFA 27 (old guides GR 635 and R-PG 11) consists of a fonds level description, file level listings of textual records and item level listings of photographs, audio tape, videotapes and film reels.
+SAFA 27 (old guides GR 635 and R-PG 11) consists of a fonds description, file listings of textual records and item listings of photographs, sound recordings and moving images.
 The electronic finding aid consists of item level database for certain photographs, films, and videotapes.
-Please consult the reference archivist for assistance.

 Uploaded finding aid